thoughtbot/administrate/docs/customizing_dashboards.md

 `:searchable` - Specify if the attribute should be considered when searching.
 Default is `false`.

-`searchable_field` - Specify which column to use on the search, only applies if `searchable` is `true`
+`searchable_fields` - Specify which columns to use on the search, only applies if `searchable` is `true`

 For example: